Pope hints at possible changes to scandal-ridden Vatican bank

 In an impromptu sermon at a Mass for Vatican employees including staff from the bank, the pope said they should concentrate on the true mission of the Church and that Vatican departments were needed “only up to a certain point”.

-“The Church is not an NGO (non-governmental organization).
+“The Church is not an NGO (non-governmental organisation).
 It is a story of love,” he said, according to a transcript published by Vatican Radio.

 “I know that people from the IOR are here, so excuse me.
 Offices are necessary but they are necessary only up to a certain point.”